Mehr-un-nisa/Background-Generator-App/README.md

 # Background-Generator-App
-#just pick one of the above colors and the background color will change
+Just pick one of the above colors and the background color will change.
+#Using Html, CSS and javascript